claudio-walser/collective/README.rst

 README Link tbd

 **Code**
-The code itself of course, happy to share something
+The code itself of course, happy to share it.
+It is not much right now anyway and I believe, this is some very basic stuff.
+Not hard to change and adapt.

 Contribute
 ##########

 If you like to contribute with any information you gathered, I am happy to get a pull request.
+Or if you find any problematic information provided in this repository, please feel free to open an Issue https://github.com/claudio-walser/collective/issues